 5. Failing to Monitor Reactions Once Your Ads are Live

-Like the famous adage of Murphy’s law, “whatever can go wrong, will go wrong," so be prepared.
-Even with proper processes of internal proofreading and editing in place, you can’t just launch and “set and forget” an ad.
-Carefully monitor them for reactions, both positive and negative.
-It will provide you a sense of whether your post is a hit or a miss.
+Even with proper processes of internal proofreading and editing in place, ads should be monitored after launch.
+Carefully watch for reactions, both positive and negative.
+It will provide you with a sense of whether your post is a hit or a miss.

 Social Media Done Right

 Much of the work can be delegated or outsourced.
-There are many options for apps and companies to manage all the social media activities including listening and responding.
+There are many options for apps and companies to manage social media activities including listening and responding.